Branston rushes to save his hand, while Faldashir plots.

 The Shift arrives in three days.

 Bolthos rolled up the scroll and turned to a table.
-Holding the paper above a candle, the message was destroyed.
-The paper curled and fell in flaming pieces.
+Holding the paper above a candle, the message was seeped in flame.
+The paper curled and fell in smoldering pieces.

 “Soon?” the keeper asked.

 Bolthos nodded, watching the flame envelop the scroll.
 “Soon.”